SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-The ``makeTrapezoid()`` function above declares its return type as ``some Shape``, which means that the function returns a value of some given type that conforms to the ``Shape`` protocol, but without specifying any particular concrete type.
+The ``makeTrapezoid()`` function in this example declares its return type as ``some Shape``;
+as a result, the function
+returns a value of some given type that conforms to the ``Shape`` protocol, without specifying any particular concrete type.
-Writing ``makeTrapezoid()`` this way lets it express the fundamental aspect of its public interface --- the value it returns is a shape --- without making the specific types that the shape made up from part of its public interface.
+Writing ``makeTrapezoid()`` this way lets it express the fundamental aspect of its public interface --- the value it returns is a shape --- without making the specific types that the shape is made from a part of its public interface.
-This implementation happens to use two triangles and a square, but the function could be rewritten to draw a trapezoid in a variety of other ways without changing its return type.
+This implementation uses two triangles and a square, but the function could be rewritten to draw a trapezoid in a variety of other ways without changing its return type.

-This highlights the way that opaque return types are like the reverse of a generic type.
+This example highlights the way that opaque return types are like the reverse of a generic type.
-The code inside ``makeTrapezoid()`` can return any type it needs to, as long an that type conforms to the ``Shape`` protocol, like the calling code does for a generic function.
+The code inside ``makeTrapezoid()`` can return any type it needs to, as long as that type conforms to the ``Shape`` protocol, like the calling code does for a generic function.
 The code that calls the function needs to be written in a general way, like the implementation of a generic function,